The One Bull

 The English regional fine dining circuit is now sufficiently developed that the comparison set for a serious independent in a market town is no longer just other local restaurants.
 Properties like Hand and Flowers in Marlow and hide and fox in Saltwood have demonstrated that a single well-run room with a clear identity can hold national attention without being in a major city.
 The model relies on local sourcing credibility, a wine programme taken seriously, and a physical setting that justifies the trip.

 The One Bull's position on Angel Hill, combined with its Star Wine List recognition, aligns it with that model rather than with the broader casual dining market.
 It is not competing against the same set as The Ledbury in London or Le Manoir aux Quat' Saisons, but it is not positioned as a direct pub lunch option either.
-Its peer set is the layer of serious independents operating in cathedral cities and historic market towns across England, where the address, the produce access, and the wine list together define the offer.
+Its comparable set is the layer of serious independents operating in cathedral cities and historic market towns across England, where the address, the produce access, and the wine list together define the offer.

 Planning Your Visit